PDM4AR/exercises/docs/04-dynamicprogramming.md

 - ``STAY`` if arrived at the ``GOAL``.

 The goal of your policy is to maximize profit (use 1k USD as the default unit):
-- You receive a bonus of 50k USD for your robot surveying the goal location,
+- You keep receiving a bonus of 50k USD for your robot surveying(staying at) the goal location.
-- For each hour of the time it takes you to fulfill the contract, your client is entitled to a compensation of 1k USD,
+- For each hour of the time it takes you to fulfill the contract, your client is entitled to a compensation of 1k USD.
+No compensation is paid if the robot is already at the goal location.
 - The deployment of each new robot costs you 10k USD (the first robot is covered by the client).